What does public liability insurance for IT Contractors cover?

 However, there are also circumstances when it is appropriate for the IT contractor to question the validity of the insurance requirements.
 After all, it is the IT contractor who has to pay for it.

 In summary, if you are not sure, always ask.
-By asking the right questions is often enough for the client or the recruitment agency to reasses their stance and allow for a change in contract, saving you money along the way.
+By asking the right questions is often enough for the client or the recruitment agency to reassess their stance and allow for a change in contract, saving you money along the way.